Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Results

 \subsection{Numerical effect of rollout strategies}

-To evaluate the numerical impact of our feasibility-driven and multiple shooting rollouts, we randomly generated $100$ initial guess and compared their convergence, cost and estimation error against single shooting approaches.
+To evaluate the numerical impact of our feasibility-driven ~\citeeq{smartrepot}{Eq.~(30)} and multiple shooting rollouts in~\Cref{eq:multiple_shooting}, we randomly generated $100$ initial guesses and compared their convergence, cost and estimation errors against single shooting approaches (i.e., approach developed in~\cite{kobilarov2015optestddp}).
 In~\Cref{tab:rollouts}, we observe that multiple shooting rollouts reduced the costs or estimation errors across all cases.
 Moreover, single shooting rollouts have a reduced basin of attraction to local minima and can encounter difficulties in convergence for challenging cases.
+Multiple shooting rollouts enabled us to handle the agile manuevers in~\Cref{fig:snapshots}.